-Goodwill amounted to EUR 12.5 million as of 31 December 2022.
-Intangible assets under development amounted to EUR 7.6 million as of 31 December 2022.
-In total, these assets represent a significant share of the balance sheet total at 29.0%
+Goodwill amounted to EUR 12.5 million as of December 31, 2022.
+Intangible assets in development totaled EUR 7.6 million as of December 31, 2022.
+In total, with a share of 29.0%, these assets account for a considerable part of the balance sheet total.

-Goodwill and new intangible assets under development are tested for impairment annually at the level of the cash-generating unit or group of cash-generating units, irrespective of the event.
-If impairment triggers arise during the year, an impairment test is also carried out on an ad hoc basis.
-For the impairment test, the carrying amount is compared with the recoverable amount of the cash-generating unit or group of cash-generating units.
-If the carrying amount is higher than the recoverable amount, an impairment loss is recognised.
-The recoverable amount is the higher of the fair value less costs to sell and the value in use of the cash-generating unit or group of cash-generating units.
-The reporting date for the impairment test is 31 December 2022
+The impairment of goodwill as well as of intangible assets in development is tested annually without a specific cause on the level of the cash-generating unit or group of cash-generating units.
+If impairment triggers arise in the course of the year, an ad hoc/indicator-based impairment test is additionally performed during the year.
+Impairment testing compares the carrying amount to the recoverable amount of the cash-generating unit or group of cashgenerating units.
+If the carrying amount exceeds the recoverable amount, an impairment loss is recognized.
+The recoverable amount is the higher of fair value less costs to sell and value in use of the unit or group cash-generating units.
+The reporting date for the impairment test is December 31, 2022.

-The impairment test is complex and based on a number of judgements.
-These include, among other factors, the expected development of the business and earnings of the cash-generating units or group of cash-generating units as well as the assumed long-term growth rates and the discount rates used

-There is a risk for the Consolidated Financial Statements that an existing impairment of goodwill as well as the new intangible assets under development was not recognised.
-There is also a risk that the related disclosures in the notes are not appropriate.
+Impairment testing is complex and based on a range of assumptions that require judgment.
+These include, among other things, the expected business and earnings performance of the cash-generating units or group of cashgenerating units as well as the assumed long-term growth rates and the discount rates used.
+There is the risk for the consolidated financial statements that an existing need to recognize an impairment loss on goodwill as well as on new intangible assets in development is not identified.
+There is also the risk that the related disclosures in the notes are not appropriate.

-Our Approach to the Audit
+Our Audit Approach

-We obtained an understanding of the company's process for identifying indications of impairment and determining recoverable amounts through explanations from accounting staff and by taking the Group accounting policy into consideration.
+We obtained an understanding of the Company's process for the identification of indications of impairment as well as for the determination of the recoverable amount based on explanations provided by accounting staff as well as an assessment of the group accounting policy.

-By involving our valuation experts, we assessed, among other findings, the appropriateness of the key assumptions and the company's calculation method.
-For this purpose, we discussed the expected development of the business and earnings as well as the assumed long-term growth rates with the persons responsible for planning.
-We also performed reconciliations with other internally available forecasts, e.g. for tax purposes, and the budget prepared by the legal representatives and approved by the Supervisory Board.
-Furthermore, we assessed the consistency of the assumptions with external market assessments.
+With the involvement of our valuation experts, we also assessed the appropriateness of the key assumptions and calculation method of the Company.
+To this end, we discussed the expected development of business and earnings as well as the assumed long-term growth rates with those responsible for planning.
+We also reconciled this information with internally available forecasts, e.g. for tax purposes, as well as the budget prepared by management and approved by the Supervisory Board.
+In addition, we evaluated the consistency of assumptions with external market assessments.

-Furthermore, we convinced ourselves of the company's previous forecasting quality by comparing the planning of previous financial years with the results actually achieved and analysing deviations.
-We compared the assumptions and data underlying the discount rate, in particular the risk-free interest rate, the market risk premium and the beta factor, with our own assumptions and publicly available data.
+We also confirmed the accuracy of the Company's previous forecasts by comparing the budgets of previous financial years with actual results and analyzed deviations.
+We compared the assumptions and data underlying the discount rate, in particular the risk-free rate, the market risk premium and the beta coefficient, with our own assumptions and publicly available data.

-In order to assess the methodically and mathematically appropriate implementation of the valuation method, we verified the valuation carried out by the company on the basis of our own calculations and analysed deviations.
+To assess the methodically and mathematically correct implementation of the valuation method, we verified the Company's valuation using our own calculations and analyzed deviations.

-In order to account for the forecast uncertainty that exists, we examined the effects of possible changes in the discount rate, the development of earnings and the long-term growth rate on the recoverable amount by calculating alternative scenarios and comparing them with the company's values (sensitivity analysis).
+In order to take forecast uncertainty into account, we examined the impact of potential changes in the discount rate, earnings performance and the long-term growth rate on the recoverable amount by calculating alternative scenarios and comparing these with the values stated by the Company (sensitivity analysis).

-Finally, we assessed whether the disclosures in the notes on the recoverability of goodwill and intangible assets under development are appropriate.
+Finally, we assessed whether the disclosures in the notes regarding recoverability of goodwill as well as intangible assets in development are appropriate.

-Our Conclusions
+Our Observations